kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 status: # collapsed for brevity
 {{< /highlight >}}

+{{% notice note %}}
-Note: The range of 0.0.0.0/1 provides a high chance of matching the client's IP without knowing the specific IP.
+The range of 0.0.0.0/1 provides a high chance of matching the client's IP without knowing the specific IP.
 If you know more about the client's IP, you can specify a different, narrower range.
+{{% /notice %}}

 Make a request to the proxy, which returns a `200` response because the client IP address matches to the 0.0.0.0/1 range: